amrakibe/darkly-42/01-Hidden-Input-Recover/Ressources/README.md

    - Avoid storing sensitive information in hidden fields
    - Use server-side session variables instead of client-side parameters for critical operations

----

-## 📌 Impact:
-An attacker could potentially trigger password recovery processes for arbitrary accounts, including administrative ones, potentially leading to account takeover, privilege escalation, or unauthorized access to sensitive information and functionality.